-Proposals are sought on a wide range of topics in all disciplines with a priority in countering violent extremism, STEM education and education fields.
-Medical studies concerning direct patient care are not eligible fields, but candidates can apply to public health and health system management.
+Proposals are sought on a wide range of topics in all disciplines with a priority placed on countering violent extremism, STEM education, and education fields.
+Medical studies concerning direct patient care are not eligible fields, but candidates may apply to public health and health system management.

 Previous U.S. experience

 Strong preference will be given to applicants who do not have recent and/or extensive experience in the United States.
 If you have participated in a J-1 or J-2 visa exchange program in the Professor or Research Scholar categories in the past five years, you are ineligible to apply for the program at this time.

 Applicants can access the online application at: https://apply.iie.org/fvsp2023.

 Before you start completing the online application form, we recommend you read the 2023 Fulbright Visiting Scholar Instructions carefully and in their entirety.